 Lake Michigan is one of the five Great Lakes of North America and the third-largest of these lakes by surface area.
 It is located in the states of Wisconsin, Illinois, Indiana, and Michigan from west to east.
 Its basin is connected to that of Lake Huron to the east through the narrow Straits of Mackinac, giving it the same surface elevation of 578 feet (176 meters) as its eastern counterpart; the two lakes are technically one.
 Lake Michigan has earned the “deadliest” title among the Great Lakes.
 Because of its configuration, powerful currents can emerge quickly, posing a danger to individuals nearby.

 13. Lake Huron, Michigan

 Lake Huron, the second-largest of the Great Lakes, is at the top of the list thanks to its pristine turquoise waters, breathtaking beachfront sunrises, numerous lakeside parks, beautiful beaches, and ancient lighthouses.
-It has the same surface elevation as its westerly counterpart, Lake Michigan, at 578 feet.
+It has the same surface elevation as its westerly counterpart, Lake Michigan, at 578 feet (176 meters).
 The arrival of new invasive species, such as zebra mussels, the spiny water flea, and round gobies have recently harmed it.
 In recent years, chinook salmon catches have plummeted, while lake whitefish populations have declined and are in poor health.